whittier16/student-reg-svc/README.md

 </p>
 </details>

-> **NOTE:** You can also download the [collection file](docs%2FStudent Registration Service.postman_collection.json) from this repo, then import directly into Postman.
+> **NOTE:** You can also download the [Postman collection file]("docs%2FStudent Registration Service.postman_collection.json") from this repo, then import directly into Postman.

 ### TODO
 - Deploy your API to any publicly accessible hosting environment